miethe/meatybytes/content/posts/OpenShift/OCP Features/Overview/Core Foundations/Networking/Network Basics/index.md

 ### Services

 **Services** are an abstraction that defines a logical set of Pods and enables external network access to them via policies.
 It provides a single IP address and DNS name by which Pods can access each other.

+### NetworkPolicy

+Kubernetes uses the `NetworkPolicy` object to provide detailed network traffic control.
+It determines which Pods can communicate with each other and other network endpoints.

 ![Ingress flow of traffic to Pods](ingress-diagram-k8s.png)